gouldsonium/NuxtStory/README.md

 ## Note

-This template is a prototype for an upcoming project called VueStory.
+This template is a prototype for an upcoming project called NuxtStory.
 This will allow users to quickly create a highly customisable website that can be improved upon by the developer if they so wish.

 ## Setup